stb-tester/stb-tester/CONTRIBUTING.md

     * Add the dependencies to the Dockerfile used to run CI at `.github/workflows/ubuntu2204.dockerfile`

-    * Add the dependencies to the Ubuntu package in `extra/debian/control`.
-      Note that you may need to list the new dependency under "Build-Depends" (if it's needed to build stb-tester or to run the self-tests) *and* under "Depends" (if it's needed at run-time).

-    * If you really want to do a thorough job, test the new deb/rpm packages by following the instructions in [MAINTAINERS.md].

 Finally, please be patient with us if the review process takes a while.
 We really do appreciate your contribution.